oferze/dotnet/Documentation/compatibility/workflow-xoml-definition-and-sqltrackingservice-caches-changed-from-md5-to-sha256.md

 algorithm, which caused issues on FIPS-enabled systems.
 Starting with the .NET Framework 4.8, the algorithm used is SHA256.

-There shouldn't be an compatability issue with this change because the values are recalculated each time the Workflow Runtime and SqlTrackingService is started.
+There shouldn't be an compatibility issue with this change because the values are recalculated each time the Workflow Runtime and SqlTrackingService is started.
 However, we have provided quirks to allow customers to revert back to usage of the legacy hashing algorithm, if necessary.